 - "Short Term" for parking of funds shall be treated as a period not exceeding 91 days.
 Such short-term deposits shall be held in the name of the Scheme. - The Scheme shall not park more than 15% of the net assets in short term deposit(s) of all the scheduled commercial banks put together.
-However, such limit may be raised to 20% with the approval of the Board of Directors of Trustee Company. - Parking of funds in short term deposits of associate and sponsor scheduled commercial banks together shall not exceed 20% of total deployment by the Mutual Fund in short term deposits. - The Scheme shall not park more than 10% of the net assets in short term deposit(s), with any one scheduled commercial bank including its subsidiaries. - The Scheme shall not park funds in short-term deposit of a bank which has invested in the Scheme.
-The Board of Directors of Trustee Company/AMC shall also ensure that the bank in which a scheme has STD do not invest in the said scheme until the scheme has STD with such bank. - The AMC shall not be permitted to charge investment management and advisory fees for parking of funds in short term deposits of scheduled commercial banks.
-Half Yearly portfolio statements shall disclose all funds parked in short term deposit(s) under a separate heading.
-Details shall also include name of the bank, amount of funds parked, percentage of NAV. - The AMC will not charge any investment management and advisory fees for funds under the Debt Schemes parked in short term deposits of scheduled commercial banks.
+However, such limit may be raised to 20% with the approval of the Board of Directors of Trustee Company. - Parking of funds in short term deposits of associate and sponsor scheduled commercial banks together shall not exceed 20% of total deployment by the Mutual Fund in short term deposits. - The Scheme shall not park more than 10% of the net assets in short term deposit(s), with any one scheduled commercial bank including its subsidiaries. - The Scheme shall not park funds in short-term deposit of a bank which has invested in the Scheme. - The AMC shall not be permitted to charge investment management and advisory fees for parking of funds in short term deposits of scheduled commercial banks. - The AMC will not charge any investment management and advisory fees for funds under the Debt Schemes parked in short term deposits of scheduled commercial banks.